Introduction to HEPA Filters

 True HEPA air filters are 99.97% effective in capturing particles as small as 0.3 microns.
 This is as efficient and effective as an air filter gets.
 If you suffer from allergies or simply want to breathe clean air, then note that a HEPA air filter is what you are looking for.

-What are some examples of particles that a true HEPA filter will capture?
+What are some examples of particles that HEPA filters will capture?

 - Dust Mite Debris: 0.5 to 50 microns